 The CPSC says

-never ignore a carbon monoxide alarm; it is warning you of a potentially deadly hazard.
-Do not try to find the source of the gas.
+never ignore a carbon monoxide alarm, and do not try to find the source of the gas.
 Instead, follow these steps:

 - Immediately move outside to fresh air